-This quarter, the parties executed a third modification to the MOA establishing a revised timetable for PPMS development and implementation.
+Last quarter, the parties executed a third modification to the MOA establishing a revised timetable for PPMS development and implementation.
+After suffering an initial setback in re-starting the PPMS development project, MPD anticipates being back on track with the revised schedule by the end of September 2005.
 The OIM will monitor MPD's progress in meeting the deadlines established under the third modification to the MOA.